Breakups. Some people have them harder, some easier, but we all go through them at some point, and they always suck.

 Without a doubt, you’d fall into an existential crisis as a result — one where you’d start to question everything you know, everyone you know, and even yourself, and your deepest core values.
 And the same result would occur whether your relationship was toxic or healthy because, in the end, it was still yours.

-As if that wasn’t enough, it gets worse.
-The more meaning and emotional value you attached to your past relationship, the more empty, hopeless, and miserable you feel now that it’s gone.
+As if that wasn’t enough, the more meaning and emotional value you attached to your past relationship, the more empty, hopeless, and miserable you feel now that it’s gone.
+And sometimes the emotional pain of a breakup hurts so much that it even causes debilitating physical pain.
+Science proves this by reporting that the same brain regions activated when we endure intense physical pain are also activated when we endure intense emotional pain.

 So, how do you move forward instead of backward?
-Well, my friend, it all starts with three simple (yet emotionally difficult) steps.
+Well, it all starts with four simple (yet emotionally difficult) steps.

 - Breakups Through The Lens Of Attachment Theory.